- Last Updated: 28 Jul 22

 Simply, a Telephone network uses a transmission medium to connect a source to a destination.

-A basic telephone speaker, keyboard, monitor, or other device could be the source & destination.
+A basic telephone speaker, keyboard, monitor, or another device could be the source & destination.
 A transmission medium can be considered as either a single electrical medium or a series of electrical media.

 What are the types of Telephone Networks?